corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Why do we need it?

-Corda-based transports would allow repository hosters to enforce their custom rules onto incoming requests and to filter out any unauthorised download attempts.
+Corda-based transports allow repository hosters to enforce their custom rules onto incoming requests and to filter out any unauthorised download attempts.
 For example CorDapp Distribution Service can be easily integrated with [Business Networks Membership Service](https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management), that would effectively allow it to filter out any non Business Network traffic.

 ## Session Filters

-Corda-based transports allow developers to implement their custom `SessionFilter`s that can be used to reject any unintended download requests. `SessionFilter` is a simple interface which, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether a request should be let through or not.
+Corda-based transports allow developers to implement their custom `SessionFilter`s that can be used to reject any unintended download requests. `SessionFilter` is a simple interface which, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether the request should be let through or not.

 ```kotlin
 interface SessionFilter {